cmualgos/cmualgos.github.io/_posts/2018-08-31-lecture3-dynamic-algorithms.md

 fast, by updating the weights on the path from the updated node all the way to the root.

+### Further References

 You can look at the original paper on Euler-Tour trees for [ET-trees](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.53.7942&rep=rep1&type=pdf) for more details.
 A very related data-structure is [link-cut trees](https://en.wikipedia.org/wiki/Link/cut_tree) of Danny Sleator and Bob Tarjan.
-Another good set of [slides](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/17/Small17.pdf) are from the Stanford CS166 class.
+Finally, the [slides](http://web.stanford.edu/class/archive/cs/cs166/cs166.1166/lectures/17/Small17.pdf) from Stanford's CS166 give a good explanation of the Holm et al. algorithm, for those of you wanting to learn more.